Updated: December 10, 2024

 Mortgages in Cascais, Portugal

-Getting a mortgage in Portugal involves approaching banks or mortgage agents to request an initial estimate.
+Getting a mortgage in Portugal involves approaching banks or mortgage lenders to request an initial estimate.
 While residents enjoy broader borrowing options, non-residents face different criteria.
-Typically, non-residents should budget for a 30 percent deposit and consider factors like the Loan-to-Value (LTV) ratio, which usually stands around 70 percent.
-Fixed-rate mortgages, lasting between 3 and 30 years, currently stand at approximately 3.9 percent for up to five years.
+The maximum amount you can borrow is determined by the loan-to-value (LTV) ratio, which compares the loan amount to the property’s value used as collateral.

 Types of mortgages

 Fixed-rate mortgages come with a premium but offer stability, protecting against rate changes.
-However, non-residents face a capped LTV ratio of 75 percent.
-Variable-rate mortgages, tied to the Euribor, provide fluctuating rates; currently, mortgage spreads sit around 0.85 percent.
-Monthly payments fluctuate over time, and early repayments might incur a 0.5 percent charge on the repaid capital.
+Variable-rate mortgages, tied to the Euribor, provide fluctuating rates.
+Monthly payments fluctuate over time, and early repayments might incur a small charge on the repaid capital.

 Cost and fees for mortgages in Portugal